 Reactions from current viewers line up with this recent comment on IMDb: “Um……. what the hell?!”

 Hercules was successful enough (internationally, at least) to fund a Lou Ferrigno and Luigi Cozzi sequel two years later, The Adventures of Hercules.
 It’s on the second side of the DVD containing Hercules, but I really don’t want to deal with it now.
-Check my own blog in a couple days and maybe I’ll throw out a few paragraphs about it.
 The effects got worse, the mythology didn’t get a bit better — I’ll leave it at that.

 It would be a pleasant surprise if one day a filmmaker tried to deal with the genuine legends of Heracles/Hercules and his fascinating character, such as the figure in the play Alcestis by Euripides.
 So far, the only film appearance that seems to hint at this figure is Nigel Green’s Hercules in Jason and the Argonauts, and he’s only a supporting character.
 It’s still possible that some screenwriter or director will come along and unlock the actual mythic power of Heracles.
 And manage it without laser-lights shows.